supervisely-ecosystem/dicom-spatial-figures/README.md

 ### Prepare source data for Mask 3D

-We will use the prepared .nrrd file to load geometry as bytes
+For this type of shape, we will use the prepared .nrrd file to load geometry as bytes

 ```python
 mask_dir_name = "data/mask"